hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `service_account` - (Optional) The Google Cloud Platform Service Account to be used by the node VMs.

+* `boot_disk_kms_key` - (Optional) The Customer Managed Encryption Key used to encrypt the boot disk attached to each node in the node pool.
+This should be of the form projects/[KEY_PROJECT_ID]/locations/[LOCATION]/keyRings/[RING_NAME]/cryptoKeys/[KEY_NAME].
+For more information about protecting resources with Cloud KMS Keys please see: https://cloud.google.com/compute/docs/disks/customer-managed-encryption

 * `image_type` - (Optional) The default image type used by NAP once a new node pool is being created.
 Please note that according to the [official documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-provisioning#default-image-type) the value must be one of the [COS_CONTAINERD, COS, UBUNTU_CONTAINERD, UBUNTU]. __NOTE__ : COS AND UBUNTU are deprecated as of `GKE 1.24`

 <a name="nested_authenticator_groups_config"></a>The `authenticator_groups_config` block supports: